OleFredrik1/masterthesis/README.md

 # Circulating miRNA and lung cancer: - an analysis of available data

-This repository contains all the code that was used to create the master thesis: `Circulating miRNA and lung cancer: - an analysis of available data`.
+This repository contains all the code that was used to create the master thesis: `Berg, O.F.B.: Circulating miRNA and Lung Cancer: - a More Comprehensive Analysis of Available Data.
+NTNU Open (2022)`.
 Below is a description of the repository.

 ## `/Data manipulations`